ForrestLonganecker/HangTrainer/readme.md

 ---

+To run:

+- Clone the repo

+---

-Before running the application you will need:
+Before running the application you will need to install:

 nodemon:
 `$ npm install --save-dev nodemon`